markuslerner/THREE.BlurredLine/README.md

 [![NPM Package](https://img.shields.io/npm/v/three.blurredline.svg?style=flat)](https://www.npmjs.com/package/three.blurredline)

-Draw lines of varying widths with a soft blurry edge in [THREE.js](https://github.com/mrdoob/three.js/)
+Draw lines of varying width, blur, color and opacity in [THREE.js](https://github.com/mrdoob/three.js/)

 This libary draws lines as a mesh and internally creates a BufferGeometry.

-It is useful not only for drawing wide soft lines, but also extreme thin lines neatly.
+It is useful not only for drawing wide soft lines, but also extremely thin lines neatly.

 ## Examples